 The main task of the Issuer is to help finance the construction and renovation of mainly social and intermediate housing.
-This financing is in particular in the form of subsidised loans, capital increase, and grants.
+This financing is in particular in the form of subsidised loans, capital increase, and subsidies.
 They are provided under very favourable conditions in return for the granting of rental reservation rights for the benefit of the Issuer.
-In addition, the Issuer manages the national operator dedicated to the sale of low-cost housing ("HLM", for habitation à loyer modéré), the National Sales Operator ("ONV"), whose purpose is to promote the sale of housing by social landlords to tenants in social housing.
+In addition, the Issuer is the main shareholder of the national operator dedicated to the sale of low-cost housing ("HLM", for habitations à loyers modérés), the National Sales Operator ("ONV"), whose purpose is to promote the sale of housing by social landlords to tenants in social housing.